 If you’re a real gourmand, butter your leaf bread as you eat it.
 Mmmmm.

 People don’t usually drink a lot of alcohol over the holidays, but if you intend to, just look out for the idiosyncratic opening hours of the state-owned liquor stores.
-There’s a lot of good local Christmas beers so maybe start with those.
+There are a lot of good local Christmas beers so maybe start with those.